Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 54th annual meeting of the World Economic Forum (WEF) in Davos (Switzerland) ended on January 19.
 Photo: REUTERS

-WEF President Borge Brende emphasized the forum's role in inspiring a "spirit of solidarity" globally, while affirming that cooperation can bring positive and meaningful results.
+WEF President Borge Brende emphasized the forum's role in igniting a "spirit of solidarity" globally, while affirming that cooperation can bring about positive and meaningful results.

 According to Mr. Brende, the world is facing difficult and complex challenges, including global warming, fragile economic growth and security instability in many places.
 He stressed that trust has declined in recent years and that is why this conference calls for rebuilding it, considering it an important foundation for global cooperation to deal with current challenges.